egor-tensin/blog/_posts/2020-05-06-docker-bind-mounts.md

 2. first starting the container by passing the required UID using environment variables.

-The advantages of creating the user when building the image is that we can also install the dependencies in the Dockerfile, thus eliminating the need to rebuild them for every other application.
+The advantage of creating the user when building the image is that we can also do additional work in the Dockerfile (like if you need to install dependencies as that user).
 The disadvantage is that the image would need to be rebuilt for every user on every machine.

-Creating the user when first starting the container has the advantage of not requiring image rebuilds.
+Creating the user when first starting the container switches the pros and cons.
-But, as the dependencies need to be installed after creating the user, you'd have to waste resources by installing them for every user and every app on every machine (each time when creating a container).
+You don't need to rebuild the image every time, but you'll have to waste time and resources by doing the additional work that could've been done in the Dockerfile every time you create a container.

 For my project [jekyll-docker] I opted for the former approach, making sure the `jekyll` process runs with the same UID as the user who built the image (unless